 The history of this chair goes back to the post-war era, in the late 40s, a time of master craftsmen in which Gonçalo Rodrigues dos Santos founded a small weld shop in Lisbon.
 Proud of his art and labor, a true all-rounder producing at the time a variety of products such as juice extractors, shoe heels etc. and at a certain point, chairs.

 The leap towards the chairs production came from his tube bending invention, a machine that he maintained hidden at all times and only on weekends would he perform his lonely tasks in an effort to keep his secret safe.
-In those days, and according to master Serafim’s testimonies, ergonomics were based on workers opinions who after every model’s completion were asked to sit down and evaluate its comfort.
+In those days, and according to master Serafim’s testimonies, ergonomics were based on workers' opinions who after every model’s completion were asked to sit down and evaluate its comfort.

 It is now to us, a new generation of “believers” who have learned from the very best, the responsibility of honoring and continue to add value, material and history to one of the greatest national icons.
-The eagerness to value such patrimony establishes itself by the hand of Alexandre Caldas, who at age 15, entered the world of Furniture and Soraia Rangel, with a degree in marketing and advertising and completely in love with design.
-History repeats itself, but this time with a totally different wil: to show our chair to the world!
+The eagerness to value such patrimony establishes itself by the hand of Alexandre Caldas, who at age 15, entered the world of furniture and Soraia Rangel, with a degree in marketing and advertising and completely in love with design.
+History repeats itself, but this time with a totally different will: to show our chair to the world!